CuiJinku/superku/_posts/2023-11-27-Cloud-Server.md

 My roommate, who is more experienced in coffee hardware, has both both the **Gaggia Classic Evo Pro** and the **Sette&trade; 270**.
 He has already gone through the pitfalls.
 As for the other grinder, the **2nd gen ode brew grinder**, it has become my alternative choice.
 I came across it in a coffee store locates near Shenandoah National Park.
 The design of this coffee grinder really captivates me!

+The Gaggia Classic Evo is an excellent choice for a first coffee machine, and there are definitely more professional options available when an upgrade is needed!
+I will update the post as I dive deeper into the topic.